WWE Great Balls of Fire

 WWE Great Balls of Fire was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
 It was held exclusively for wrestlers from the promotion's Raw brand division.
 The event took place on July 9, 2017, at the American Airlines Center in Dallas, Texas.
 The event's title referenced Jerry Lee Lewis' song of the same name, which was used as the event's theme song.
 It was a one-off event by WWE, as following WrestleMania 34 the following year, brand-exclusive PPVs were discontinued, resulting in WWE reducing the amount of yearly PPVs produced.

 Nine matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Brock Lesnar defeated Samoa Joe to retain the Universal Championship.
-On the undercard, Braun Strowman defeated Roman Reigns in an ambulance match, Cesaro and Sheamus retained the Raw Tag Team Championship against The Hardy Boyz (Jeff Hardy and Matt Hardy) in a 30-minute Iron Man match, and in the opening bout, Bray Wyatt defeated Seth Rollins.
+In other prominent matches, Braun Strowman defeated Roman Reigns in an ambulance match, Cesaro and Sheamus retained the Raw Tag Team Championship against The Hardy Boyz (Jeff Hardy and Matt Hardy) in a 30-minute Iron Man match, and in the opening bout, Bray Wyatt defeated Seth Rollins.

 This date's event was originally announced to revive the Bad Blood PPV and be held at the XL Center in Hartford, Connecticut, which would have been the first Bad Blood since 2004 and the fourth Bad Blood event overall.
-However, these plans were scrapped and this event was held instead.
+However, these plans were scrapped in favor of Great Balls of Fire.
+Bad Blood would instead later return in 2024, 20 years after the last Bad Blood.

 Production

 Background

-In March 2017, WWE announced that it would be reviving the Bad Blood pay-per-view (PPV) to be held on July 9, 2017, from the XL Center in Hartford, Connecticut.
-This would have been the fourth Bad Blood event, the first held since 2004, and the first Bad Blood to air on the WWE Network.
+On March 21, 2017, WWE announced that it would be reviving the Bad Blood pay-per-view (PPV) to be held on July 9, 2017, from the XL Center in Hartford, Connecticut.
+This would have been the fourth Bad Blood event, the first held since 2004, and the first Bad Blood to livestream on the WWE Network.
 On April 28, however, the company announced that these plans were scrapped in favor of a new event titled Great Balls of Fire which would instead be held at the American Airlines Center in Dallas, Texas on July 9.
+Tickets went on sale on May 5 through Ticketmaster.
 To coincide with the brand extension that was reintroduced in July 2016, in which the promotion again split its main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform, the event was held exclusively for the Raw brand.

 The event's title referenced Jerry Lee Lewis' song of the same name, which was ultimately used as the event's theme song.
-WWE Hall of Famer Jerry Lawler stated that his personal attorney, who also represented Lewis, had asked him about pursuing legal action over the title, but that he "called them and got everything worked out," including securing rights to use the song itself as part of the event.
+WWE Hall of Famer Jerry Lawler stated that his personal attorney, who also represented Lewis, had asked him about pursuing legal action over the title, but that he "called them and got everything worked out", including securing rights to use the song itself as part of the event.
 The name received negative criticism on social media.